uwe-creative-technology/UWECreativeTechnologyMSc-handbook/README.md

 ![alt text][UWElogo]

-[UWElogo]: /images/UWE_Bristol_logo.svg "UWE Bristol Logo" version : 0.01
+[UWElogo]: /images/UWE_Bristol_logo.svg "UWE Bristol Logo" version : 1.0
 #### Programme Leader: <br/> Dr. Daniel Buzzo (daniel.buzzo@uwe.ac.uk)
-Authors: dan buzzo
+Contributors: dan buzzo

 The handbook is designed to provide information relevant to the programme.
 The information in the handbook may also be provided in a number of other electronic or paper sources and this document provides links to the definitive data sources wherever possible.